 Inclusive accessibility, accessibility overlays, and accessibility widgets all create a different experience for users of assistive technology.
 Understanding these will help understand the value to the end user.

 Here are the core differences in how inclusive accessibility works compared to widgets and overlays.

 5 Reasons Why InClusive Accessibility is the Best Solution

-Inclusive accessibility may take more time to implement and it may mean updating your site, but it’s the only true solution that will work for all of your customers in a way that you would want your site to work for yourself or any one you know.
+Inclusive accessibility may take more time to implement, and it may mean updating your site, but it’s the only proper solution that will work for all of your customers in a way that you would want your site to work for yourself or anyone you know.
 There are five key reasons why.

 It Consistently Provides a True Equal Experience for All.

 The entire goal of inclusive accessibility is a single, high-quality experience for all users, regardless of the technology they use to access the site.

-There are very clear guidelines and technics for this which have been around for twenty years now.
+There are clear guidelines for this, which have been around for twenty years.

-Vendors that focus on helping clients achieve inclusive accessibility have been working for years (if not decades) to ensure that this process can be added to the latest Dev operations, connect to team tickets systems, and reduce the time and effort it takes to do what’s needed upfront.
+Vendors that focus on helping clients achieve inclusive accessibility have been working for years (if not decades) to ensure that this process can be added to the latest Dev operations, connect to team ticket systems, and reduce the time and effort it takes to do what’s needed upfront.

-By focusing on accessibility while building (and updating) your site from the ground up, it’s the only way to get a truly equal experience for everyone, with full functionality available.
+Focusing on accessibility while building (and updating) your site from the ground up, it’s the only way to get a genuinely equal experience for everyone, with full functionality available.

-It Works for Desktop & Mobile Digital Experience.Inclusive accessibility isn’t just about your website; it includes mobile apps and landing pages, too.
-It’s easier to scale across all digital experiences, which is essential as the majority of people using assistive technology are on mobile apps and mobile sites just as often as the rest of the user base.
+It Works for Desktop & Mobile Digital Experiences.Inclusive accessibility isn’t just about your website; it includes mobile apps and landing pages.
+It’s easier to scale across all digital experiences, which is essential as most people using assistive technology are on mobile apps and mobile sites just as often as the rest of the user base.

 Widgets and overlays are typically for desktop sites only, and don’t work well (or at all) for mobile sites or apps.
 Even if they technically work on desktop, they’re only solving ⅓ of the issue.